-Given this and the existing and proposed boundary agreements with surrounding municipalities (Millbrook, Montgomery, Oswego, Plano, and Sugar Grove), the United City of Yorkville planning area is generally, US 30 to the north, Boundary Agreement lines with Montgomery and Oswego (north of the Fox River) and Grove Road (south of the Fox River) to the east, Helmar Road to the south, and Eldamain Road (north of the Fox River) and Highpoint Road (south of the Fox River) to the west.
-This area encompasses approximately 47,726 acres, or approximately 74.6 square miles.
+Given this and the existing and proposed boundary agreements with surrounding municipalities (Millbrook, Montgomery, Oswego, Plano, and Sugar Grove), the United City of Yorkville Planning Area is generally, US Route 30 to the north, Boundary Agreement lines with the Villages of Montgomery and Oswego (north of the Fox River) and Grove Road (south of the Fox River) to the east, Helmar Road to the south, and Eldamain Road (north of the Fox River) and Highpoint Road (south of the Fox River) to the west.
+This area encompasses approximately 47,726 acres, or approximately 74.6 square miles (see Figure 1.1 to the right).